Incident management with control

 A step-by-step wizard collects basic details, classification and impact with a structured consequence analysis.

-The system weighs the incident's impact against the law's thresholds and determines whether it is a significant incident.
+The system weighs the incident's impact against the legal thresholds and decides whether it is a significant incident that must be reported.

-Deadlines for 24 h, 72 h and the final report are calculated automatically from detection and the first report.
+Deadlines for 24 h, 72 h and the final report are worked out automatically from when the incident was detected and when the first report was submitted.

 Reminders are sent at three levels via email and in-app as a deadline approaches or has passed.